sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build/make such systems as fast, reliable, scalable  and, of course, efficient as possible.

 *Importantly, decentralization is not the goal, decentralization is just a tool to reach permissionlessness and sustainability – instead, exactly these both ones, permissionlessness and sustainability are the goal.
-And of course, permissionlessness is just another word for censorship-resistance, and also of course, permissionlessness implies trustlessness.*
+And of course, permissionlessness is just another word for censorship-resistance, and also of course, these both, permissionlessness and sustainability imply trustlessness.*